EmaniAditya/resume/README.md

 ---

+## 🤡 Meme Splash Version
+This `real-resume` branch adds a playful intro: a full-screen meme shows for **3 seconds**, followed by a gag message for **2 seconds** before redirecting to `ESAadityaReddyResume.pdf`.

+Swap `images/the_img.jpeg` or edit the timing/target in `index.html` to customize.

+---

 ## 📄 What You Get
-* A public URL that **automatically redirects** to your PDF (no extra clicks for recruiters).
+* A single link with a **3-second meme splash screen** (perfect ice-breaker).
+* After the meme + 2-second message, visitors are automatically redirected.
 * Zero infrastructure or ongoing costs – just GitHub Pages.
-* Simple updates: commit a new PDF and push.
+* Simple updates: replace the meme image or PDF and push.

 ---